Isabella-Mitchell/milestone-project-one/README.md

   - Balsamiq was used to create Wireframes for the project during the initial planning stage.

 - [Techsini](https://techsini.com/multi-mockup/)
-  - Technsini was used to help check responsiveness and take screenshots of the page at different screen sizes.
+  - Techsini was used to help check responsiveness and take screenshots of the page at different screen sizes.

 - [SVG Wave Generator](https://www.softr.io/tools/svg-wave-generator)
-  - Softr's SVG Wave Generator was used to make the wave image which sits ontop of the Jumbatron
+  - Softr's SVG Wave Generator was used to make the wave image which sits on top of the Jumbotron.

 - [Material Design Colour Tool](https://material.io/resources/color/#!/?view.left=0&view.right=0)
   - Material Design's Colour Tool was used to help decide on the colour palette of the website.